shycopney44/W_S5M1_Project/README.md

   ---

-Let's start by console logging the variable `quotes`.
-If you do this inside `index.js`, you should see an array of quote objects printing to the console.
+Start by console logging the variable `quotes` inside of `index.js`.
+You should see an array of quote objects printing to the console.
 Even though this variable is not declared anywhere inside the file, it is _defined_ because the `data.js` script loaded it into the global space shared by all scripts.

-(You can also evaluate top-level variables by just entering them into the console and hitting Enter.)
+(You can also evaluate top-level variables by entering them into the console and hitting Enter.)

-Now that we have determined we have access to an array of quotes, you will use `Math.random` to generate a random index **between 0 and 9** (you can Google, or ask ChatGPT how).
+Now that we have determined we can access the array of quotes, you will use `Math.random` to generate a random index **between 0 and 9** (you can Google or ask ChatGPT how).
 You will use this random index to grab one of the quotes in the quotes array.

-Use the random quote you selected to construct the following piece of DOM:
+Use the random quote you selected to add to the quoteoftheday div the following piece of DOM:

 ```html
 <!-- the actual text will change at every reload, depending on the quote -->